SHORT STORY: THREE REFUGEES … lessons of life

 The person replied, ‘I have kept it for the evening.
 Who knows in this new city you might not get any food again so as a precaution I have kept it for dinner.’

 ‘And, what about you?
 You had gone out with six bananas but now you have none with you.’

 ‘Well I ate six and sold six and now I have money for two more meals.

-The story conveys a worldly message.
+The story conveys a smart worldly message.
 The first person ate all the bananas thinking some other Good Samaritan or God will not let him go hungry.
-The second person showed a streak of saving and cautiousness for the rainy day so he kept six for dinner and the third person had entrepreneurial drive so he ate six and sold six.
+The second person showed a streak of saving and cautiousness for the rainy day so he kept six for dinner and the third person had that entrepreneurial drive so he ate six and sold six.

 Introspect, what would you have done under such circumstances?

 Shravan Charity Mission is an NGO that works for poor children suffering from life threatening diseases.
 Should you wish to donate for the cause the bank details are given below:

 Account no: 680510110004635 (BANK OF INDIA)